rmldj/hcp-utils/docs/index.md

 ![yeo-7 parcellation image](images/out3.png)

-One can view the color coding of the labels together with the numerical ids through
+The color coding of the labels together with the numerical ids can be displayed through

 ```
 hcp.parcellation_labels(hcp.yeo7)